-What Is Performance Based Advertising?
+What is Performance Based Advertising?

-Within performance-based advertising, there are many ways to advertise and display products.
+There are many ways to advertise and display products within the sphere of performance-based advertising.
 Each pricing model is a different way of making money and possesses its own advantages and disadvantages.

 - CPM: cost per thousand views—the price depends upon how often the ad is displayed to the user

 - CPC: cost per click—whenever a customer clicks on the ad

 - CPL: cost per lead—whenever a customer provides contact info

 - CPA: cost per action—generally a sale requiring credit-card info

 Read more on Performance-based marketing and how to implement it in your marketing strategy

 Create a free account